Ian Potter: Ian Potter Foundation and Cultural Trust

 The Ian Potter Foundation was established by Potter in 1964, inspired by the Myer Foundation, as he was friends with Ken Myer, eldest son of Sidney Myer.
 That partnership also led to the establishment of the Howard Florey Institute at the University of Melbourne.
 Potter's vision was to support youth, and as of 2022 the foundation awards over A$20 million in grants annually, across a range of sectors.
 It adopted the seahorse as its logo.

 The Ian Potter Cultural Trust came about after the Australian Elizabethan Theatre Trust was placed in liquidation in 1991.
 The foundation had previously been able to support individual artists by supporting this organisation, but its tax status prevented it from giving grants directly to individuals.
 In October 1992 the Ian Potter Cultural Trust was established, specifically to give grants to individual artists.
 The first grants were approved in June 1993.

 Personal life

 Potter married four times.
-On 5 April 1928 he wed Victoria Bernice Moorhead in Mosman Presbyterian Church.
-He divorced his first wife in 1941 and on 2 July 1942 he married Gwenyth Winifred Izzard, an amateur actress, at the Cairns Memorial Presbyterian Church in East Melbourne.
+On 5 April 1928, he wed Victoria Bernice Moorhead in Mosman Presbyterian Church.
+He divorced his first wife in 1941 and on 2 July 1942, and married Gwenyth Winifred Izzard, an amateur actress, at the Cairns Memorial Presbyterian Church in East Melbourne.
 He divorced his second wife on the grounds of desertion.
-On 5 February 1955 he wed Patricia Ann Garvan (née Fitzgerald).
+On 5 February 1955, he wed Patricia Ann Garvan (née Fitzgerald).
 This marriage also ended in divorce.
-On 27 March 1975 he married Primrose Catherine Dunlop (née Anderson Stuart) in the Chapel of St George the Martyr HMAS Watson at South Head, Vaucluse, New South Wales.
+On 27 March 1975, he married Primrose Catherine Dunlop (née Anderson Stuart) in the Chapel of St George the Martyr HMAS Watson at South Head, Vaucluse, New South Wales.

 On his death, his fourth wife and a daughter from each of his first and second marriages survived him.